RaspAP/raspap-docs/docs/providers.md

 ## Troubleshooting
 RaspAP uses each CLI to fetch the most detailed available connection information and display this on the **Status** tab.
 The level of detail varies from one provider to the next.
 If you suspect a problem with your VPN service, it's recommended to check this output and use it for troubleshooting purposes with your VPN provider.

-### Allowing DHCP to lease ip
+## Whitelisting services
 Additionally, you might want to consider whitelisting other ports that are commonly used for essential network services.
-For instance, whitelisting TCP port 53 and UDP port 67, this will allow devices connecting to your AP to obtain an ip
+For instance, with NordVPN's CLI you may whitelist TCP port 53 and UDP port 67 with the following commands:

 ```
 nordvpn whitelist add port 53
 nordvpn whitelist add port 67
 ```

+This will allow devices connecting to your AP to obtain an IP address.
+Refer to your provider's CLI documentation for more information.